SIGNUP FOR eNEWS

 Dr Melanie O’Brien is a research fellow in the ARC Centre of Excellence in Policing and Security at Griffith University in Brisbane, Australia.

 Melanie's research and supervision areas include peacekeeping, international criminal law, international humanitarian law (IHL), human rights, feminist legal theory, public international law, comparative criminal law, and military law.
 She has published in leading academic journals, including the Journal of Conflict and Security Law, and the International Criminal Law Review.
-She is a member of the Editorial Board of Human Rights Review.
-Melanie is a member of the Australian Committee of the Armed Forces Law Association of New Zealand, and the Emerging Scholars Committee and the By-Laws Committee of the International Association of Genocide Scholars (IAGS).
+She is a member of the Editorial Boards of Human Rights Review, and Genocide Studies and Prevention.
+Melanie is a member of the Australian Committee of the Armed Forces Law Association of New Zealand, and the Advisory Board of the International Association of Genocide Scholars (IAGS).
 She is also a member of the QLD IHL Committee of the Australian Red Cross.
 Melanie has presented papers at many national and international conferences, including the IAGS conference and the Socio-Legal Studies Association conference.
 She is the Gender Issues Expert of the Group of Experts for the International Society for Military Law and the Law of War's Manual for the International Law in Peace Operations Project.

 During her PhD, Melanie was a visiting scholar at the Max Planck Institute for Foreign and International Criminal Law, Germany; and the Asia Pacific Centre for Military Law at the University of Melbourne, Australia.

 O'Brien & Kebbell, 'Interview Techniques in International Criminal Courts and Tribunals', in Ray Bull (ed.), Investigative Interviewing (Springer, New York, 2014), pp. 91-101.